 Bacterial and Pharmaceutical Pollution from Agricultural Lands in the Chesapeake Bay

-We studied how the use of animal waste as fertilizer on agricultural lands might influence the health of the surrounding water bodies.
-We analyzed the rainwater runoff and receiving waters for the presence of antimicrobial-resistant bacteria and pharmaceuticals associated with animal waste fertilizer and detected both in varying concentrations.
-These efforts will help agricultural communities make land use decisions and plans that reflect their interests and goals for the Bay.
+We studied how the use of animal waste as fertilizer on agricultural lands might influence the health of surrounding water bodies in the Chesapeake Bay.
+We analyzed rainwater runoff and receiving waters for the presence of antimicrobial-resistant bacteria and pharmaceuticals associated with animal waste fertilizer and detected both in varying concentrations.
+These efforts will help agricultural communities make land use decisions and plans that reflect their interests and goals for the bay.